-We are a collective that facilitates collaborative projects and exhibits.
-Our mission is to sustain an infrastructure that enables artists to develop and explore new opportunities within a creative context.
+A collective that facilitates collaborative projects and exhibits, dedicated to sustaining an infrastructure that empowers artists to develop and explore new opportunities within a creative context.
+Our mission is rooted in advocating for youth art initiatives, fostering connections between professional artists and emerging talent.

-Conceptualized by creating little boy caricatures and drawing comics in the 1950s as a primary school student in Hong Kong.
-As Danny Yung explains, “In those years, the phrase ‘tian tian xiang shang’—everyday looking up—was written on the wall of every primary school in China…the slogan was written in huge characters stretching over the entire front wall, and it appeared quite threatening to the schoolchildren.”
+Danny Yung first conceptualized his little boy caricatures and comics in the 1950s as a primary school student in Hong Kong.
+He recalls, “In those years, the phrase ‘tian tian xiang shang’—everyday looking up—was emblazoned on the walls of every primary school in China.
+The slogan, written in large characters, loomed over us, often feeling quite imposing to schoolchildren.”

-After 33 years of continuous development, caricature drawings and conceptual comics, Danny had created a thematic, minimalistic form of a boy, standing in the simple posture of a bystander.
-In 2007, Danny held a comic exhibition in Shanghai entitled “Tian Tian Xiang Shang,” developing the form of the boy with his finger pointing up, his head and eyes looking to the sky—shedding the impression of the little boy as simply an onlooker or bystander.
-Danny called this little boy “Tian Tian.”
-He has gone from conceptual comics to a three dimensional canvas.
+After 33 years of continuous development, Yung crafted a minimalistic representation of a boy, depicted in a simple posture as a bystander.
+In 2007, he held a comic exhibition in Shanghai titled “Tian Tian Xiang Shang,” where he transformed the character into one that points upward, with his head and eyes gazing towards the sky.
+This evolution shed the previous impression of the boy as merely an onlooker.
+Yung named this character “Tian Tian,” marking his journey from conceptual comics to a collaborative phenomenon.

 MEXICO CITY